 Do Hotels Have Generators?

 Unfortunately, the answer isn’t as straightforward as it seems.
 Since there are no laws requiring generators in hotels, you may run into a hotel that doesn’t have them.
-Later on, in this article, I’ll have a list of popular hotels and mention which ones have and don’t have a generator.

 The general rule is that most of the mid-range and all premium hotels should have a backup generator, but your best bet would be to call up the hotel and ask if the one you’re looking at isn’t in the list below.
 Most hotels would try to rely on having a generator to avoid bad reviews or people asking for refunds.
 Even though a generator isn’t a cheap investment, it may be a good option in the long run.